 The More Data field is 1 bit in length and is used to indicate to a STA in PS mode that more MSDUs or MMPDUs are buffered for that STA at the AP.
 The More Data field is valid in directed data or management type frames transmitted by an AP to a STA in PS mode.
 A value of 1 indicates that at least one additional buffered MSDU or MMPDU is present for the same STA.

-The More Data field may be set to 1 in directed data type frames transmitted by a CF-Pollable STA to the PC in response to a CF-Poll to indicate that the STA has at least one additional buffered MSDU available for transmission in response to a subsequent CF-Poll.
+In the OBand, the More Data field may be set to 1 in directed data type frames transmitted by a CF-Pollable STA to the PC in response to a CF-Poll to indicate that the STA has at least one additional buffered MSDU available for transmission in response to a subsequent CF-Poll.

-The More Data field is set to 0 in all other directed frames.
+In the OBand, the More Data field is set to 0 in all other directed frames.

 The More Data field is set to 1 in broadcast/multicast frames transmitted by the AP when additional broadcast/multicast MSDUs or MMPDUs remain to be transmitted by the AP during this beacon interval.
-The More Data field is set to 0 in broadcast/multicast frames transmitted by the AP when no more broadcast/multicast MSDUs or MMPDUs remain to be transmitted by the AP during this beacon interval and in all broadcast/multicast frames transmitted by non-AP STAs.
+The More Data field is set to 0 in broadcast/multicast frames transmitted by the AP when no more broadcast/multicast MSDUs or MMPDUs remain to be transmitted by the AP during this beacon interval.
+In the OBand, the More Data field is set to 0 in all broadcast/multicast frames transmitted by non-AP STAs.

-For a non-AP STA that has the More Data Ack subfield set in its QoS Capability information element and also has APSD enabled, an AP may set the More Data field to 1 in ACK frames to this non-AP STA to indicate that the AP has a pending transmission for the non-AP STA.
+In the OBand, for a non-AP STA that has the More Data Ack subfield set in its QoS Capability information element and also has APSD enabled, an AP may set the More Data field to 1 in ACK frames to this non-AP STA to indicate that the AP has a pending transmission for the non-AP STA.

+In the DBand, a non-PCP/non-AP STA may set the More Data field to 1 when additional MSDUs remain to be transmitted upon the end of a scheduled SP.
+The More Data field is set to 0 when no additional MSDUs remain to be transmitted upon the end of a scheduled SP.

 Discussion: It is not clear how the decision should be made which STA becomes the PCP when the STA sending and receiving DBand beacons with the discovery field set to 1.
 Propose to make the decision on top of the DBand STA Capability Information and DBand PCP/AP Capability Information advertized by the DBand STA.